fredwu/datamappify/README.md

 ### Built-in ORMs for Persistence

+You may implement your own [data provider and criterias](lib/datamappify/data), but Datamappify comes with build-in support for the following ORMS:

 - ActiveRecord
 - Sequel

-Of course, you may implement your own [data provider and criterias](lib/datamappify/data).

 ## Installation